Burg Castle (Solingen): Restoration

 The architect Gerhard August Fischer from Barmen proposed in 1882 the reconstruction and submitted drawings and plans based on old documents, primarily using the castle's appearance in the 16th century.
-Since 1890 the castle reconstruction committee led the restoration of the castle during the next 24 years.
+Since 1890 the castle reconstruction committee has led the restoration of the castle over the next 24 years.
 Painters from the Kunstakademie Düsseldorf participated.
-With the erection of the Battery Tower in 1914 the work seemed completed.
+With the erection of the Battery Tower in 1914 the work seemed complete.

-On the night of November 26, 1920 a large fire destroyed much of the castle.
+On the night of 26 November 1920 a large fire destroyed much of the castle.
 Subsequently, visitors had to pay entry fees and the money was used to restore and rebuild the castle again.
 Reconstruction lasted from 1922 to 1925.
 In 1929 the Engelbert monument by the sculptor Paul Wynand was dedicated to honor the builder and archbishop.

-Today's appearance does not exactly match the condition documented by Erich Philipp Ploennies at about 1715.
+Today's appearance does not exactly match the condition documented by Erich Philipp Ploennies in about 1715.
 The reconstructed castle of today is a major public attraction.
-It also contains the Museum of the Bergische Land.
+It also contains the Museum of the Bergisches Land.
 The castle church is popular for weddings.
-The castle also is home to the Memorial for Deportation and the Memorial of the German Eastern Provinces with church bells from Königsberg and Breslau.
+The castle is also home to the Memorial for Deportation and the Memorial of the German Eastern Provinces with church bells from Königsberg and Breslau.
 In addition, commercial shops for souvenirs are located on the grounds.

 The surroundings offer hiking trails to the forests and to Unterburg, that is where the village is located, at the foot of the mountain.
 There you can buy the Burger Brezel, a local pretzel specialty; the pretzel bakers even have a monument.
 A chairlift (Seilbahn) connects Unterburg and the castle.

 Burg used to be an independent township until it became part of Solingen in 1975.